UBC-MDS/DSCI_522_GROUP_311/doc/report.md

 `n_features_to_select` explicitly set to 6, then the algorithm will fit linear regression models, remove one feature that has the smallest weight. `sklearn` recursively does this until the number of the features decrease to 6.
-The following are the 6 features selected at the final phase and their corresponding weights in ascending
+The following are the 6 features remained eventually and their corresponding weights in ascending
 order: